dib-lab/2020-ibd/docs/main.md

 PERMANOVA using the `adonis` function in the R vegan package [@oksanen2010].

 ### Random Forest Classification
-[//]: # analysis scripts in sandbox/0\*.R

 We built a random forest classifier to predict UC, CD, and non-IBD status using filtered signatures.
 First, we transformed sourmash signatures into a hash abundance table where each metagenome was a sample, each hash was a feature, and abundances were recorded for each hash for each sample.
 We normalized abundances by dividing by the total number of hashes in each filtered signature.
-We split our dataset into training, testing, and validation sets, where all time-series samples were included in the validation set.
-We did this
-1) so we could assess how small intraindividual changes led to misclassification and 2) to avoid biasing our training and testing sets by training and testing on the same patient.
-For samples from the three remaing studies, we performed a random 70:30 split to build the training and testing sets.

-Then, we used vita variable selection on the training set as implemented in the Pomona and ranger packages [@degenhardt2017; @wright2015].
-Using this subset of 14,481 k-mers, we built and tuned our final random forest model using the ranger package [@wright2015].
-Final model parameters were `num.trees` = 10000, `mtry` = 960, `min.node.size` = 5, and `sample.fraction` = .7.
+We then used a leave-one-study-out validation approach where we trained six models, each of which was trained on five studies and validated on the sixth.
+To build each model, we first performed vita variable selection on the training set as implemented in the Pomona and ranger packages [@degenhardt2017; @wright2015].
+Vita variable selection reduces the number of variables (e.g. hashes) a smaller set of predictive variables through selection of variables with high cross-validated permutation variable importace [@janitz2018].
+Using this smaller set of hashes, we then built an optimized random forest model using tuneRanger [@probst2018].
+We evaluated each validation set using the optimal model, and extracted variable importance measures for each hash for subsequent analysis.

-To test whether CD misclassifications were more common in non-colonic IBD, we used the iHMP metadata (available at ibdmdb.org) to assess baseline Montreal location as defined previously [@silverberg2005].
-We defined L1, L4, and L1+L4 as non-colonic presentation of IBD, and designated all other classification as colonic.
+[//]: # To test whether CD misclassifications were more common in non-colonic IBD, we
+[//]: # used the iHMP metadata (available at ibdmdb.org) to assess baseline Montreal
+[//]: # location as defined previously [@silverberg2005].
+We defined L1, L4, and L1+L4
+[//]: # as non-colonic presentation of IBD, and designated all other classification as
+[//]: #colonic.
 We then used a chi-squared test using the R `chi.square()` function
-to test whether we observed more misclassification for non-colonic CD patients than for colonic CD patients.
+[//]: #to test whether we observed more misclassification for non-colonic CD patients
+[//]: #than for colonic CD patients.

 ### Predictive k-mer characterization

-We used sourmash `gather` with parameters `k 31` and `--scaled 2000` to characterize the predictive k-mers from the random forest model by determining which known genomes contained predictive k-mers [@brown2016].
-Sourmash `gather` queries a signature containing k-mer representations against databases of known k-mer representations [@pierce2019].
+We used sourmash `gather` with parameters `k 31` and `--scaled 2000` to determine known genomes that contained predictive k-mers [@brown2016].
+Sourmash `gather` searches a database of known k-mers for matches with a query [@pierce2019].
 We used the sourmash GenBank database (2018.03.29, https://osf.io/snphy/), and built three additional databases from medium- and high-quality metagenome-assembled genomes from three human microbiome metagenome reanalysis efforts (https://osf.io/hza89/) [@pasolli2019; @nayfach2019; @almeida2019].
 In total, approximately 420,000 microbial genomes and metagenome-assembled genomes were represented by these three databases.
+We then used the sourmash `lca` commands against the GTDB taxonomy database to taxnomically classify the genomes that contained predictive k-mers.

 ### Compact de Bruijn graph queries for predictive genomes